mcustiel/phiremock/README.md

 * Network latency simulation.
 * Priorizable expectations for cases in which more than one matches the request.
 If more than one expectation matches the request and no priorities were set, the first match is returned.
 * Allows to verify the amount of times a request was done.
-* Allows to load default expectations from json files in a directory.
+* Allows to load default expectations from json files in a directory tree.
 * Proxy requests to another URL as they are received.
 * Client with fluent interface to configure Phiremock.
 * Integration to codeception through [phiremock-codeception-extension](https://github.com/mcustiel/phiremock-codeception-extension).